liquidweavergit/rmp-admin-site/project-documents/enhancements/enhancements_6.md

 - Comprehensive role-based access control
 - Protected routes with flexible permission checking
 - Real-time user profile and permission management
+- **NEW** Complete phone verification workflow with SMS integration
+- **NEW** Multi-step verification UI with progress tracking
+- **NEW** Configurable verification components for different use cases
 - Extensive test coverage ensuring reliability

-This implementation provides a solid foundation for the Men's Circle Management Platform's security model and supports the full range of user roles defined in the product specification.
+This implementation provides a solid foundation for the Men's Circle Management Platform's security model, supports the full range of user roles defined in the product specification, and includes a complete phone verification system for enhanced account security.